irmen/prog8/docs/source/programming.rst

 msb(x)
     Get the most significant byte of the word x.

+flt(x)
+    Explicitly convert the number x to a floating point number.
+    Usually this is done automatically but sometimes it may be required to force this.

 any(x)
 	1 ('true') if any of the values in the non-scalar (array or matrix) value x is 'true' (not zero), else 0 ('false')